 - Dress your baby, putting their nappy on first.

 - Place your baby in a safe place, like a cot or bassinette.

 - Empty the bath water.

-It’s normal for newborns to find bath time distressing at first.
-But most babies quickly learn to like bath time.
-To help your baby enjoy bath time, you can try placing your hand gently on his tummy.
+To help your newborn baby enjoy bath time, you can try placing your hand gently on their tummy.
+You can also place a warm, wet washcloth on their chest and tummy.
 This can help your baby feel safe and secure in the bath.

-If your baby doesn’t like baths, give her a ‘top and tail’ bath one day and a proper bath the next.
-By around three months, it’s likely your baby will love the bath.
+If your baby doesn’t like baths, you can give them a ‘top and tail’ bath one day and a proper bath the next.

 A ‘top and tail’ bath is when you clean only your baby’s:

 You can leave most of your baby’s clothes on for a ‘top and tail’ bath.
 Or you can take off your baby’s clothes and wrap your baby in a soft towel.

 To clean your baby’s eyes and face, start by wiping their eyelids (from inner eye to outer eye) with cotton wool or a soft washcloth dipped in lukewarm water.
 Use a new piece of cotton wool or clean part of the cloth for each wipe.
 Then wash the whole face.
 Don’t put anything into your baby’s ears or nose.

 To clean your baby’s hands, bottom and genitals, use fresh cotton wool or a different washcloth and warm water.
 Use a mild baby cleanser if needed.